-The study identified the need for the economy of Nampula to grow significantly faster and in a more sustainable way in the long run.
+The study identified the need for the economy of Nampula to grow significantly faster and in a much more, long term, sustainable way.
 This requires that economic growth and development patterns are broad-based, diversified, incorporate and add value to more local resources, create new capacities, ease the pressure on scarce resources and are very significantly improved in terms of quality and factor productivity.